THE PHARMACOLOGIST

 1. What is menopause?
 What are the symptoms associated with menopause that have found to be alleviated by estrogen?

-3..
-Aside from postmenopausal bleeding, what other adverse effects can occur in patients taking estrogen replacement therapy?
+2. Aside from increased chance of postmenopausal bleeding, what other adverse effects can occur in patients taking estrogen replacement therapy?
 How can adverse effects like nausea and breast tenderness be managed?
-Does E+P HRT increase the risk of certain diseases?
-What are those diseases?
-Do these diseases appear in all women taking estrogen?
+Does E+P HRT increase the risk of certain adverse effects?
+What are those adverse effects?
+Do these adverse effects occur in all women taking estrogen?
 Is the endometrium particularly sensitive to unopposed estrogen toxicity?
 What happens to the risk of endometrial cancer in patients taking estrogen and progesterone combination therapy?

 1. What happens to the release of LH and FSH by the pituitary when plasma levels of both estrogen and progesterone are high?